Take a Picture of the Moon (Digital or Not)

 d = fD/R [1]

-For R I'm using the value of 379898 km, which is the mean radius of Moon's orbit minus the mean radius of Earth (6371 km) divided by square root of two.
+For R I'm using the value of 379898 km, which is the mean radius of Moon's orbit minus the mean radius of Earth (6371 km), the latter divided by square root of two.
 This corresponds to a photographer located on the Earth surface, with the Moon 45° above the horizon.
 The averaged Moon diameter, D, is 3474 km.

 Basically, the equation [1] is sufficient for all estimates, except that digital camera sensors differ in size, and many of camera users are not quite sure what their frame height is.
 In this case you could just use the EFL (focal length expressed in terms of a 35-mm film frame), always given by manufacturers, and get the frame fill factor (percentage of the shorter dimension filled with Moon diameter) as